-The First Half of the course will focus on the principles of sustainability that underlie the movement to a new more integrated world view.
+The first half of the course will focus on the principles of sustainability that underline the movement to a new more integrated world view.
 This 7-week program lays the groundwork for the second course in the sequence: Methodologies for Sustainable Design, beginning in May.

-- Week 1 looks at the Context for sustainability, beginning at the origins of the planet and finishing with a close study of the relatively short time frame of humanity on the planet.
+- Week 1: The Context for Sustainability: Beginning at the origins of the planet and finishing with a close study of world view shifts in the relatively short time frame of humanity on the planet.

-- Week 2 studies the underlying Motivations for sustainability, especially focused on resolving the duality between self-interest (greed) and empathy (altruism) as a means to build a new platform for “progress”.
+- Week 2: Motivations for Sustainability: Resolving the duality between self-interest (greed) and empathy (altruism) as a means to build a new platform for “progress” in the 21st century.

-- Week 3 explores the Frameworks for sustainability with an emphasis on moving beyond superficial greening to authentic sustainability that features the holistic Quadruple Bottom Line and the multi lens perspectives of Integral Theory.
+- Week 3: Frameworks for Sustainability: Moving beyond superficial greening efforts to authentic sustainability that features the use of the holistic Quadruple Bottom Line.